 When I first came across this approach, a light bulb turned on.
 This was exactly what I’d been looking for to cut through the content tug of war I often play.
 I’ve tried convincing course stakeholders that less content provides more learning.
 I’ve explained the limitations of working memory and cognitive load.
 All of this has brought limited success.
 But nearly everyone can relate to a moment of need.

-Mosher and Gottfredson have distilled our workplace requirements for knowledge and information into five special moments.
+Mosher and Gottfredson have distilled the needs surrounding performance improvement into five distinct categories.
 The first two in the list typically benefit from formal, structured learning, particularly for novices.
 The final three typically benefit from performance support, including just-in-time information, micro-instruction, conversation and other less formal learning approaches.

 Fitting into Your World

 So how can you fit this model into your world?
 After you’ve done some research and analysis to understand your audience and what they need to perform, you should be able to identify which tasks and content correspond to a specific moment of need.
-During course design, this should allow you to streamline the content.
+Focus on the person’s needs rather than the content.
+In fact, this should allow you to streamline the content.
 Include the skills and knowledge that involve learning for the first time or learning more (needs #1 and #2).
 And support tasks and knowledge that correspond to needs #3, #4, and #5 through other approaches.
+See How to Get Started with Performance Support.

 Using for Push Back